Explore 360

 You advocate taking a small first aid kit, what should it have in it?

 We advocate a little bit of self-help on the mountain.
-If you have a blister developing for example then please stop take of your boot and treat it before it becomes a problem.
+If you have a blister developing for example then please stop, take off your boot and treat it before it becomes a problem.

-Diamox, or other high-altitude drug, enough for the duration of the expedition; a basic blister kit, plasters, antiseptic, sun protection, your own personal medication (your luggage might not get to camp before you and so you may not be able to take your medicine according to the regime you are used to), basic pain relief (paracetamol/aspirin/ibuprofen,) and a personal course of antibiotics – two different types are preferable, as back up.
-Foot powder in your socks every morning is great for preventing blisters.
+Your own first aid kit should contain: A basic blister kit, plasters, antiseptic, sun-protection, your own personal medication (sometimes your luggage might get to the tea-house/camps after you, so you may not be able to take your medicine according to the regime you are used to), basic pain relief (paracetamol/aspirin/ibuprofen), strepsils, anti-nauseau, a personal course of antibiotics if prone to illness etc.

-Generally the best approach to take when packing your first aid kit is to include such basic medications as if you would on a family or personal holiday.
+Generally the best approach to take when packing your first aid kit is to include the basic medications you would on a family or personal holiday.

 What vaccinations do I need?